gvwilson/thirdbit/src/fiction/bear/index.md

 helplessly.
 "I don't know his name, but I been see him often enough.
 Skinny as a rake, he is."

-"That's Muddh!"
+"That's Mukh!"
 Noxy exclaimed.
 "He was in the market!
 He gave the princess some ribbon—"

 "—and a ring," the prince finished.
 He thumped a fist on the